 CONS

-Limited external daisy chains or tie-off points,
+Limited external daisy chains or tie-off points

 There are many details we love about the Black Diamond Beta Light 45, from its tough yet lightweight Ultra 200 fabric to its running vest-inspired shoulder straps (with all those easy-to-access pockets!)
 But what surprised and delighted us the most was just how versatile and modular the pack design was for different trips.
 We could use all of the built-in features for heavier loads or strip them off when going fast and light – the latter being what this pack is best for.
-This pack only weighs 19 ounces when fully stripped, yet still has 40 liters of internal capacity and more than 10 liters of carrying capacity externally.
+This pack weighs only 19 ounces when fully stripped, yet still boasts 40 liters of internal capacity and more than 10 liters of external carrying capacity.
 “For newer ultralight backpackers, this pack offers lots of options to work with while dialing in your preferences and perfecting your systems,” notes our lead tester.
 “This is a pack that'll grow with the owner.”

 SPECIFICATIONS